You found our list of the best Zoom games for work.

 Online scavenger hunts are a fun activity for Zoom calls.
 Typically, there are two main formats for your hunt:

-- You can give people a series of online clues to follow.
+- You can give players a series of online clues to follow.
 For example, finding a specific item in a YouTube video or a hidden word on a website.
 Players follow the clues to solve a puzzle or tick off all the boxes in a race to the finish.

 If the goal of your event in a little virtual team building, then we recommend the second format.
 The real word hunt has a couple of advantages.
 First, your participants can stay active and engaged, which boosts the fun factor of the game.
-Second, as people return with items you can ask each one to share about what they brought.
+Second, as folks return with items you can ask each one to share about what they brought.
 For example, “why is Life of Pi your favorite book?” or “where did you get that widget?”.

 #3: Simon Says